Faculty & Staff Directory

 Graduate courses taught: Survey of Linguistics, Language Contact Phenomena, Language & Race, Introduction to Sociolinguistics, Discourse Analysis

-Forthcoming.
+2016.
 McKinney, Julia & Chun, Elaine.
 Celebrations of a Satirical Song: Ideologies of Anti-Racism in the Media.
 Nancy Bell (ed.)
-Language Play.
+Multiple Perspectives on Language Play.
 De Gruyter Mouton.

 2016.
 Chun, Elaine.
 The meaning of ching-chong: Language, racism, and response in new media.
 In H. Samy Alim, Arnetha F. Ball & John R. Rickford (eds.).
 Raciolinguistics: How language shapes our ideas about race, 81-96.
 New York: Oxford University Press.